google-research/google-research/sgk/README.md

 ### Transformer

 All throughputs and memory consumption measured on an Nvidia V100 GPU.
-See the full paper for results on a Nvidia 1080 GPU.
+See the full paper for results on an Nvidia 1080 GPU.

 |        Model       | Bits Per Dimension | Throughput (tokens/s) | Memory Usage (GB) |
 |:------------------:|:------------------:|:---------------------:|:-----------------:|